Barrister: England and Wales

 Certain barristers in England and Wales are now instructed directly by members of the public.
 Members of the public may engage the services of the barrister directly within the framework of the Public Access Scheme; a solicitor is not involved at any stage.
-Barristers undertaking public access work can provide legal advice and representation in court in almost all areas of law (see the Public Access Information on the Bar Council website) and are entitled to represent clients in any court or tribunal in England and Wales.
-Once instructions from a client are accepted, it is the barrister (rather than the solicitor) who advises and guides the client through the relevant legal procedure or litigation.
+Barristers undertaking public access work can provide legal advice and representation in court in almost all areas of law and are entitled to represent clients in any court or tribunal in England and Wales.
+Once instructions from a client are accepted, it is the barrister who advises and guides the client through the relevant legal procedure or litigation.

 Before a barrister can undertake Public Access work, they must have completed a special course.
 At present, about one in 20 barristers has so qualified.
-There is also a separate scheme called "Licensed Access", available to certain nominated classes of professional client; it is not open to the general public.
+There is also a separate scheme called "Licensed Access", available to certain nominated classes of professional client.
+It is not open to the general public.
 Public access work is experiencing a huge surge at the bar, with barristers taking advantage of the new opportunity for the bar to make profit in the face of legal aid cuts elsewhere in the profession.

 The ability of barristers to accept such instructions is a recent development; it results from a change in the rules set down by the General Council of the Bar in July 2004.
 The Public Access Scheme has been introduced as part of the drive to open up the legal system to the public and to make it easier and cheaper to obtain access to legal advice.
 It further reduces the distinction between solicitors and barristers.
 The distinction remains however because there are certain aspects of a solicitor's role that a barrister is not able to undertake.

 Historically a barrister might use the honorific, Esquire.
 Even though the term barrister-at-law is sometimes seen, and was once very common, it has never been formally correct in England and Wales.
 Barrister is the only correct nomenclature.

 Barristers are expected to maintain very high standards of professional conduct.
 The objective of the barristers code of conduct is to avoid dominance by either the barrister or the client and the client being enabled to make informed decisions in a supportive atmosphere and, in turn, the client expects (implicitly and/or explicitly) the barrister to uphold their duties, namely by acting in the client's best interests (CD2), acting with honesty and integrity (CD3), keeping the client's affairs confidential (CD6) and working to a competent standard (CD7).
 These core duties (CDs) are a few, among others, that are enshrined in the BSB Handbook.